 First, more of the bad news.
 One of the additional hurdles to getting people focused on climate and energy is the distinctly human habit of giving outsize consideration to the here and now, even when looming, well-understood hazards pose serious threats.

-Tom Lowe, a research associate at the Center for Risk and Community Safety in Melbourne, Australia, put it in a recent e-mail:
+This is how Tom Lowe, a research associate at the Center for Risk and Community Safety in Melbourne, Australia, put it in a recent e-mail:

 “In the absence of physical evidence that something bad is going to happen, people tend to ‘wait and see.’
 Evidence for this can be seen in behavior surrounding natural hazards such as wildfires and volcanoes.
 In many cases people can receive a warning that something bad is headed their way.
 They may even be well-educated about the processes and dangers of the approaching hazard.
 However, without a physical manifestation of the hazard, or evidence seen with their own eyes, people may not necessarily do what you want them to do to mitigate the risk.